Lisx5JP/aloe-records/content/contact.md

 ---
 # Contact

-For demos, Please note: **at this point Aloe Records is not accepting demo materials and other proposals for future releases, thank you for your kind understanding.**
+For demos, please note: **Aloe Records is currently not accepting demo submissions or proposals for future releases.
+If we haven't responded to you, this is the reason.
+We apologize and thank you for your understanding.**

-For purchases, digital versions / single physical publications are available on Bandcamp.
-For more volume of physical publications, or if you wish to support us, please feel free to contact us.
+For purchases, digital versions / single physical publications are available on *Bandcamp*.
+For more volume of physical publications, please feel free to contact us.

-Email: aloerecordss(at)gmail(dot)com
+E-mail: *aloerecordss(at)gmail(dot)com*